nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 the loader is up to stored at $26/$27) and if not we go around again until all our memory is loaded.
 The same sector-reshuffling as above applies.
+We could load 184 sectors / 11½ tracks this way, being careful not to overshoot into $C000 I/O peripheral space.

-Disk access is pretty slow, so it'd be nice to show some kind of loading message once the first track has arrived.
+Disk access is pretty slow, so it'd be nice to show some kind of splash screen once the first track has arrived and some kind of loading message as the others roll in.

 ## Memory Map